truenas/documentation/content/TrueCommand/Clustering/ClusterVolumes.md

 {{< /tab >}}
 {{< tab "Replicated" >}}
 In a Replicated Volume, the risk of data loss in a distributed volume is overome.
 Exact copies of the all of the data are maintained on all bricks.
 The number of replicas in the volume is determined when creating the volume.
-At least two bricks are needed to create a volume.
+At least three bricks are needed to create a volume.
 For further redundancy, add more bricks.
-A 2 brick volume will have 2 replicas, while a three brick volume will contain 3 replicas.
+A three brick volume will have 3 replicas, while a four brick volume will contain 4 replicas.
 A replicated volume will allow data to still be accessed even if a single brick fails.
 A Replicated volume is used for better reliability and data redundancy.

-The **Replica value** for a Replicated Volume must either equal the number of bricks selected or be *n-1* if using an Arbiter.
 {{< hint danger >}}
 Using a Replica count of 0 will result in a distributed volume and offer no data integrity saftey.
-{{< /hint >}}
-{{< hint warning >}}
-When using an arbiter, deselect the *Sync Sizes* option and manually set a size for the Arbiter brick.
-The size of the arbiter needs to be 4kb * the number of files you expect to store on the volume.
-Depending on the type of data being stored, that could be much smaller or much larger than the brick size.
-{{< /hint >}}
-{{< hint danger >}}
-If an Arbiter is being used, ensure that the size is of sufficient size.
-If the Arbiter brick runs out of space, the node will crash and the Arbiter brick cannot be restarted.
-This will result in a split-brain situation which can lead to data corruption.
 {{< /hint >}}

 Click the *Brick Choices* drop down and check the locations to use for bricks.